Program Director: Usama El Shamy, Ph.D.

 CEE 7386 Foundation Engineering

-Satisfactory completion of five elective courses (15 credit hours) chosen from structural analysis, structural design, geotechnical engineering, transportation systems management, and facilities management courses:
+Satisfactory completion of five elective courses (15 credit hours) chosen from structural analysis, structural design, geotechnical engineering, transportation systems management, construction management, environmental engineering, and water resources courses:

 CEE 7(0,1,2,3,6)96 Thesis